 Mondee to Report First Quarter 2023 Financial Results on May 15, 2023

-/EIN News/ -- AUSTIN, Texas, May 01, 2023 (GLOBE NEWSWIRE) -- Mondee Holdings Inc. (Nasdaq: MOND) (“Mondee” or the “Company”), a technology-driven, next-generation marketplace in a $1 trillion segment of the travel market, today announced the date for its first quarter 2023 earnings call, for the period ended March 31, 2023.
+AUSTIN, Texas, May 01, 2023 (GLOBE NEWSWIRE) -- Mondee Holdings Inc. MOND ("Mondee" or the "Company"), a technology-driven, next-generation marketplace in a $1 trillion segment of the travel market, today announced the date for its first quarter 2023 earnings call, for the period ended March 31, 2023.

 The Company will host a conference call at 5:30 a.m.
 (PST) / 7:30 a.m.
 (CST) / 8:30 a.m.
 (EST) on Monday, May 15, 2023 to discuss its financial results with the investment community.